Mitsubishi Outlander PHEV Commercial (2014-2021) running costs

 The Outlander PHEV needs servicing every year or 12,500 miles, whichever comes first.
 And Mitsubishi offers a service plan that covers the first three checks for around £525 (including VAT).

 One sticking point with the Outlander PHEV Commercial is that it doesn’t qualify for lower road tax like the SUV version, because it’s classified as a light commercial vehicle (LCV).
-That means annual road tax is £275 a year, the same as for all LCVs.
+That means annual road tax is the same as for all LCVs.

 In This Review